ken-oneill/ken-oneill/README.md

 My main responsibility is to manage the production and dissemination of the quarterly Scottish Child Payment Official Statistics publications.
 Links to the definition of (types of) 'official statistics' and 'management information' are provided at the end of this profile.

-For any queries in related to official statistics produced by Social Security Scotland, please get in touch with <a href="mailto:MI@socialsecurity.gov.scot">Social Security Scotland's statistics mailbox</a> for any queries in related to Social Security Scotland statistics and management information, and we will get back to you as soon as possible.
+For any queries in related to official statistics (and management information) produced by Social Security Scotland, please get in touch with <a href="mailto:MI@socialsecurity.gov.scot">Social Security Scotland's statistics mailbox</a>, and we will get back to you as soon as possible.
 Any and all queries will not be discussed and monitored here.

 All producers of official statistics including Social Security Scotland are expected to commit to <a href="https://code.statisticsauthority.gov.uk/">The Code of Practices for Statistics</a>.